 In this course, students will have many opportunities for experiential learning.
 First, they will work hands-on with course instructors and librarians to explore UF library's Cuban Collections.
 They will be introduced to primary sources related to the experiences of the Chinese in Cuba, including nineteenth-century indentured labor contracts and letters of correspondence.
 For their first assignment, they will learn the craft of a historian, writing a critical analysis based on the Cuban Collections.
 Second, students will work collaboratively to construct their own archives of migrant stories.
 They will receive training on conducting ethical oral interviews in a workshop with the Samuel Proctor Oral History Program, where they will work collaboratively to identify interviewees and develop interview questions.
-They will also listen to and analyze oral history interviews about migration from at least two digital archives.
+They will also listen to and analyze oral history interviews about migration from at least two digital archives, including "Gold Mountain: Chinese Californian Stories" and "The Vietnamese American Oral History Project."
 They will see how historians have formulated interviews and discuss the benefits of using oral histories as a primary source.
-For their capstone project, students will conduct an oral interview of their own with someone who emigrated from Asia or is a child of an emigrant.
+For their capstone project, students will conduct an oral interview of their own with someone who emigrated from Asia or is a child of an emigrant; final interviews will be archived at the Samuel Proctor Oral History Program's Asian American Project Collection.
 In this way, they experience the power of engaged storytelling while fostering ties with local communities.